Performance Sheriffing

 2.3 Framework Thresholds

-Different frameworks test different things and the threshold for which the alerts are triggered and considered performance changes is different based on the harness:
+Different frameworks test different things, and the thresholds for triggering alerts and considering performance changes differ based on the harness:

 AWSY >= 0.25%